 Find out more by reading the full call or the cultural boycott guidelines.

+As awareness of Israel’s oppression of Palestinians grows, more and more artists from across the world are joining the cultural boycott.
 Support for the cultural boycott and cancellations of performances receive very significant media exposure in Israel, showing ordinary Israelis that there is increasing opposition to Israel’s denial of Palestinian rights.